'He's an incredible boss!' - Inside Azpilicueta's Falcons FIFA 2021 eSports team | Goal.com

 His FIFA 21 gamer Diogo Mendes is now out to win the ePremier League for the team and for Chelsea.

-The ePL kicks off on 23 March and brings together 20 professional gamers to compete for the league title over three days,
+The ePL takes place between 23 and 26 March and brings together 20 professional gamers to compete for the league title over three days.

 Mendes, 19, was born in Portugal and lives in Norwich, and won his qualifiers to represent Chelsea on merit, rather than through his connection with Azpilicueta.
 However, the fact that he also plays for Chelsea's captain adds an extra dimension ahead of the upcoming event.